ZanderNoriega/parse-argv/README.md

 ```

-If called with garbage values:
+If you pass garbage values:

 ```typescript